 To do this, we require the use of the Functional Independence Measure Clinical Assessment Tool.
 Using the tool is straightforward.
 By utilising FIM scores, you can measure and track changes in a patient’s functional independence from admission to discharge.

 - Download the AN-SNAP Calculator for Excel - This tool can assist in planning a patients program in regards to expected FIM change and length of stay outcomes.
 This tool is updated every 6 months with the latest benchmarks.
-The current version is using the CY2019 benchmarks.

 - Quality improvement case studies - Quality initiatives undertaken by AROC members which helped improve process and/or outcomes for patients.